Frequently (& Not-So-Frequently) Asked Questions

 Michelle’s Dating Advice

 So I asked readers on social media if any FAQs were missing from my website.
 Thanks to those who checked for me.
-I’ll be adding suggestions as I can—keep the emails coming, it’s never too late.
-Some might have to go into the TMI pile LOL.
+I’ll be adding suggestions as I can.
+Keep the emails coming, it’s never too late.
+Some might have to go into the TMI pile.

 I didn’t leave all my publishers.
 I still have great ties with them and offers stacked on my cyber desk for consideration.
-In 2008 Mandy Roth and I had the option to take books out of contract with some of our publishers.
-We both had extensive backlist titles and, though we had offers to re-contract them elsewhere, there was just too many books to have them re-release in a timely manner.
-For me, many of these were part of series that readers were eager for more of–like the futuristic romance multi-series: Dragon Lords, Lords of the Var® and Space Lords.
-With over 10 books (at that time) in that multi-series alone, releasing 1-2 books a year to balance them out with new releases would have taken 5-10 years just to get part of my backlist back out.
-Reader wanted more books now (which is always an awesome thing to have as an author!).
-Thus, I decided no risk, no reward and jumped in with both feet.
+In 2008, Mandy Roth and I had the option to take books out of contract with some of our publishers.
+We both had extensive backlist titles, and though we had offers to re-contract them elsewhere, there were just too many books to have them re-release in a timely manner.
+For me, many of these were part of series that readers were eager for more of, like the futuristic romance multi-series Dragon Lords, Lords of the Var, and Space Lords.
+With over ten books at that time in that multi-series alone, releasing one or two books a year to balance them out with new releases would have taken five to ten years just to get part of my backlist back out.
+Readers wanted more books now (which is always an awesome thing to have as an author).
+So I decided no risk, no reward, and jumped in with both feet.

-When Mandy Roth and I started The Raven Books and Raven Happy Hour we were told that it was a mistake.
-We both had big NY traditional publisher contracts.
-We were at the sought after e-first publishing houses.
-We’d had multiple contracts with stacks more on our desks waiting for consideration.
+When Mandy Roth and I started The Raven Books and Raven Happy Hour, we were told it was a mistake.
+We both had big New York traditional publisher contracts.
+We were at the sought-after e-first publishing houses.
+We had multiple contracts with stacks more on our desks waiting for consideration.
 No one could seem to understand why we would want to leave traditional publishing to strike out as Indie authors (mind you, this was before the big self-pub boom that later hit).

 Our traditional background helps tremendously when navigating the self-pubbed waters.
 There are pros and cons to both traditional press and being indie, and I decide what to do depending on my goals with a particular book.
-Also, we had built fan bases from the ground up and paid a lot of writerly dues.
-In the end, The Raven Books was one of the BEST! career decisions I’ve ever made.
+We had also built fan bases from the ground up and paid a lot of writerly dues.
+In the end, The Raven Books was one of the best career decisions I’ve ever made.
 I’m The Raven Books LLC.
 Mandy is Raven Happy Hour LLC.

 What is your writing process?